Towards a new approach to value-based healthcare

 Director of Home Healthcare Europe at Air Liquide

 “This continuous dialogue with patients confirms the idea that a new approach to healthcare in which they have their place in the decision making process is essential,” continues Dolores Paredes.
 “The question is no longer only how many treatments are required but also to discuss with doctors what is most important in the patient’s view.
 Do they want to return home soon to be with their loved ones?
 Receive support regarding continuing long-term treatment?
 Have more contact with health professionals?
 Our strategy is to develop an approach to healthcare which is based on the results that are important to the patient, balanced against the cost of achieving them.”

 In practical terms, this requires a holistic continuum of care which combines a close relationship with patients in their homes with multidisciplinary teams (doctors, nurses, technicians, etc.) and digital innovations that can continuously assess benefits for the patients.

 These are key to developing a personalized approach to treatment, in cooperation with the prescribing doctor.
 An approach which takes into account a patient’s physiological data, lifestyle and family situation.
-In this respect, the patient is at the heart of the system, and the entire healthcare ecosystem benefits from this: the doctor can rely on Air Liquide’s teams to monitor the observance of treatment, healthcare coverage organizations see a significant decrease in the cost of overall care and pressure is taken off the hospitals.
+In this respect, the patient is at the heart of the system, and the entire healthcare ecosystem benefits from this: the doctor can rely on Air Liquide’s teams to monitor the observance of treatment, especially for obstructive sleep apnea syndrome.

 “Supporting our teams to help them identify the true expectations of our patients as best as possible.
 This is the first step in our transition toward a value-based approach.
 We are working with doctors and nurses to identify the benefits of the approach, both for their patients and for healthcare systems in Northern European countries.”